Buntkicktgut: Tournaments

-Alongside the regular leagues, buntkicktgut organises different tournaments every year (called “buntkicktgut-opens”) which are open to teams from all age groups that don't take part in the regular leagues.
+Alongside the regular leagues, Buntkicktgut organizes different tournaments every year (called “Buntkicktgut-opens”) which are open to teams from all age groups that don't take part in the regular leagues.
 Included in these are the UniCredit Cup (Säbener Straße 2009, Olympiapark 2010, Königsplatz 2011, UEFA Champions League Final 2012, Corso Leopold as part of the Streetlife Festival (“Meet the Street”) 2013, Corso Leopold/Streetlife Festival in cooperation with Terre Des Hommes (“Kinder.Straße.Raum.”).
 In 2013 buntkicktgut held a tournament as part of the 6th Street Football Network Festival 2013.
 In 2015 the winners of the buntkicktgut-open on the Corso Leopold qualified for the “Road to Berlin”, competing in the Champions Cup in the Ministergärten in Berlin.
 2015 also saw the CrossCultureCup, played in front of the Brandenburg Gate during the “Champions Week” in which politicians, celebrities, former players, and the players of buntkicktgut formed individual teams.